tk1351/x-echo/memory-bank/progress.md

 2. **JWT Payload Type Definition**: Corrected `JwtPayload` type to use `Role` enum instead of `string` for the `role` property
 3. **Test Code Consistency**: Updated test code to use `Role.USER` enum value instead of `"USER"` string
 4. **Unnecessary `else` Clauses**: Removed unnecessary `else` clauses in `authController.ts` to improve code readability and follow early return pattern
+5. **Event Handlers in Server Components**: Fixed "Event handlers cannot be passed to Client Component props" error by implementing the Client Component Wrapper pattern

 ### Blockers
 1. **None currently**: No critical blockers at this stage